Who Owns LinkedIn?

 The platform's success is attributed to its strong user base and diverse demographics.
 LinkedIn boasts over 740 million members worldwide, with professionals from various industries and job levels actively engaging on the platform.
 This wide user base provides LinkedIn with a competitive edge in the market, allowing it to attract advertisers and businesses looking to target specific professional audiences.

-See also Who Owns Adobe?
+See also Who Owns Adidas?

 Furthermore, LinkedIn's recent integration with Microsoft has opened up additional opportunities for growth and expansion, further solidifying its position as a leading player in the professional networking and digital advertising space.